 To make sure your restaurant can succeed, here are ten best practices for improving restaurant cash flow and giving your business what it needs to survive and thrive.

 We’re sharing ten tips that will improve your restaurant’s cash flow management and keep more money in your business.
 Put new habits into practice with these ten best practices of cash flow management.

 First things first, know what cash is coming in and going out each week.
 Every restaurant manager should know these two numbers.
 List all the cash that’s going out each week and each month, including:

 - Labor costs

-Another useful quality of Cash Flow Forecasts is that you can create seasonal budgets and start saving money for the more cost-expensive seasons.
+Another useful quality of cash flow forecasting for restaurants is that you can create seasonal budgets and start saving money for the more cost-expensive seasons.
 Annual budgets can only take you so far in terms of great cash management practices, so use the forecast as a guide to allocate funds for seasonal staff, stocks, and marketing needs.

 Prepare for unexpected expenses, like a broken stove.
 Start setting aside a cash reserve now for those surprise incidents.
 You also want to prepare for any differences in customer behavior, like national holidays or bad weather.
 Track market conditions to prepare for dry spells.

-Strong and consistent inventory management can solve many of your cash flow problems.
-This area is often overlooked by new restaurant owners and managers because it’s pedantic and dull, so it’s no wonder that sporadic inventory-taking is one of the 15 most common reasons restaurants fail.
+Consistent restaurant inventory management can solve many cash flow problems.
+This area is often overlooked by new restaurant owners and managers because it’s pedantic and dull, so it’s no wonder that sporadic inventory-taking is one of the most common reasons restaurants fail.